Single Woman Seeks Good Man

 - Maria wants to be listened to and loved for more than just her looks, as she demonstrates when she gets annoyed with Joaquin for not understanding this.
 It's only when Joaquin shows his true self that she agrees to seriously think about his proposal.
 Maria falls in love with and marries Manolo, the humble, sweet musician who promises to never stop loving her.
 In fact, the first indications she gets her love epiphany is when he publicly refuses to kill the bull.

-- Implied with La Muerte.
+- Heavily implied with La Muerte.
 In the opening, she sadly tells Xibalba he's not the man she fell in love with years ago.
-She only gets back with Xibalba when he admits his mistake and apologizes.
+Plus, she only gets back with Xibalba when he admits his mistake in his past actions and apologizes.

 Films — Live-Action